Weed Control in My Yard

 There are two main types of lawn weeds: grassy and broadleaf.
 Grassy weeds are grasslike plants that have narrow leaves, while broadleaf weeds have leaves that are wider than they are long.

-In this article, we’ll discuss some of the most common lawn weeds, how to identify them, and how to control them.
+In this article, we’ll discuss some of the most common types of lawn weeds, how to identify them, and how to control them.

-There are many reasons why lawn weeds happen.
+There are many reasons why weeds show up in your lawn.
 One of the most common is simply poor lawn care practices.
 If your lawn is weak or unhealthy, it’s more susceptible to weed infestation.
 This is because weeds are opportunistic plants that take advantage of any opportunity to grow and spread.

 Other reasons for weed problems in lawns include improper mowing, watering, or fertilizing practices; poor drainage; compacted soils; and excessive thatch.